Bruce Leff, MD, Chair

-He is the Director of the Center on Aging and Health Program in Geriatric Health Services Research and the co-Director of the Elder House Call Program.
+He is the Director of the Center for Transformative Geriatric Research.
 His principal areas of health services research relate to the development, evaluation and dissemination of innovative models of health service delivery for older adults, issues related to the care of people with multiple chronic conditions, the development of quality indicators for home-based medical care, guideline development and case-mix issues.
-He is the author of more than 100 peer-reviewed publications and book chapters.
+He is the author of more than 150 peer-reviewed publications and book chapters.
 Dr. Leff has a strong interest in health policy and is a recent health and aging policy fellow and has served on multiple National Quality Forum and Centers for Medicare & Medicaid Services Technical Expert Panels.
 Dr. Leff cares for patients in the acute, ambulatory and home settings.

 Dr. Leff received his medical degree from the New York University School of Medicine and completed residency in primary care internal medicine at the Johns Hopkins Bayview Medical Center, and a fellowship in geriatric medicine and gerontology at the Johns Hopkins University School of Medicine, in Baltimore.

-Dr. Leff holds a license on Hospital at Home, with income related to licensing technical materials to health systems, receiving royalties.
+Dr. Leff holds a license on Hospital at Home, with income related to licensing technical materials to health systems, receiving royalties, paid to Johns Hopkins University.

 Dr. Leff serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: